 The company is a so-called metasearch engine, which are platforms that scrape the content of other websites and list it on their own page.
 Similar models have been applied in the job or apartment listing space by companies like Indeed or Zillow.

 This greatly increases the amount and variety of offerings a consumer can browse.
 Example websites that trivago scrapes include platforms such as Booking.com, Agoda, Airbnb, or Expedia.

-Apart from the collection of listings, trivago furthermore takes care of coming up with the best possible listings for any given query.
-It does so by a) allowing to filter more narrowly (i.e. by ratings, hotel stars, distance, or price range) and b) utilizing machine learning algorithms that, over time, learn what the “best” listings are and start recommending it to users.
+It does that by a) allowing to filter more narrowly (i.e. by ratings, hotel stars, distance, or price range) and b) utilizing machine learning algorithms that, over time, learn what the “best” listings are and start recommending it to users.